peacalm/myostream/README.md

 by L", ".

 ### Function: myostream::tostr(const Args&... args)
-Like `myostream::ptostr` but separated by "".
+Like `myostream::ptostr` but separated by empty string "".

 ### Function: myostream::towstr(const Args&... args)
-Like `myostream::ptowstr` but separated by L"".
+Like `myostream::ptowstr` but separated by empty wstring L"".

 ### Macro: MYOSTREAM_WATCH(out_stream, kv_sep, param_sep, final_delim, ...)
 Print all variables in parameter `...` along with their names to `out_stream`